Tuesday, September 11, 2018

-Some narcissistic leaders are dangerous by being pussies too in love with the sound of their own "reasonable" and diplomatic speech.
+Some narcissistic leaders are dangerous by being wimps too in love with the sound of their own "reasonable," diplomatic speech.
 Neville Chamberlain.
-That gay Obama narcissism.
-Others narcissistic leaders sound dangerous, but aren't as dangerous in the long run.
+The gay Obama narcissism.
+Other narcissistic leaders sound dangerous, but aren't as dangerous in the long run.

 FRIEND: Eric, this time, it appears the middle is in agreement with your perspective in terms of the actual people and their jobs.
 Regarding any president, there is the office and there is the man.
 They are not the same.
 Trump the man is a personal embarrassment to me.
 The Office of President is a great responsibility.
 If Trump’s hires are back-stabbing him, they should stop that, come clean, and front stab him.
 And get fired.
 If Trump orders crazy on rice, each person in the process who refuses to bring crazy on rice should be fired until someone either does the crazy or he wakes up.
 What Trump supporters need to wake up to is that none of these internal resistance people are Democrats or liberals.
 They are Trump appointees.
 They are Republicans.
 And that has to be galling.

 Similar with the Democrats.
-The line that Trump is "dangerous", a "threat to world peace", a "racist" is fed largely by a combination of two things: 1) Trump is not following the Agenda (that same Agenda the establishment GOP wants); 2) the Dems are the party of people with Daddy issues, and Trump sounds and looks like all the Daddies rolled into one.
+The claim that Trump is "dangerous", a "threat to world peace", a "racist"--it's fed largely by a combination of two things: 1) Trump is not following the Agenda (the same Agenda the establishment GOP wants); 2) the Dems are truly the party of people with Daddy issues, and Trump looks and sounds like all the Daddies rolled into one.

 On both sides, most of the people screaming opposition to Trump are not screaming about what they really oppose in him, but rather reaching for something else to scream about that sounds more marketable.
 The GOP establishment can't come out screaming "This guy is not following the Agenda, America!" because the public will respond "Yeah, that's why we voted for him."
-And the Dems can't come out screaming "This guy's a DADDY who just laughs at what I say about racism and he even told me to take of my pussyhat at the dinner table!"
-They can't come out screaming that because the non-Daddy-issues public will laugh them to scorn.
+And the Dems can't come out screaming "This guy's a DADDY who just laughs at what I say about racism and he even told me to take off my pussyhat at the dinner table!"
+They can't come out screaming this because the non-Daddy-issues public will laugh them to scorn.
 So they pretend to be serious instead, when even they know they're just acting out.
 At the dinner table.

-All in all, then, neither Dem nor GOP opposition to Trump dares speak honestly about why they are so opposed.
+In short, neither Dem nor GOP opposition to Trump dares speak honestly about its actual motives.

 Check out my Idiocy, Ltd. and begin the long, hard reckoning.